-Before joining Sunrise Technologies as Director of Sales, Annie Graziani spent 15 years working in the NYC apparel industry with a primary focus in organizational management and operations.
+Before joining Sunrise Technologies, Annie Graziani spent 15 years working in the NYC apparel industry with a primary focus in organizational management and operations.
 Her ability to manage at the most senior level as a COO and at a detailed level overseeing day to day operational objectives to meet company-wide initiatives is one of the reasons she is such an asset to the Sunrise team.
 Additionally, Annie has had experience implementing Microsoft Dynamics as both a partner and a client, giving her a unique perspective and understanding of the rewards and challenges of modern business applications.

 The past few years have been rough on consumer brands and retailers, but it isn’t all doom and gloom!
 If your company has survived to see 2019 with a fan base that loves your apparel, footwear, accessories, cosmetics, or whatever it may be, you’ve got to be doing something right.
 However, industry trends suggest that you’ve still got to fight to thrive in the coming years.
 This means working smarter, savvier, and more strategically than your competitors.